kantonesisch1234/chinese-copybook-for-children/README.md

 Dependencies: packages `python-docx`, `google_trans_new`, `docx2pdf`, `bs4`, `requests`.

-In case you haven't installed these packages, install them with `pip install ` + package name, e.g. `pip install python-docx`.
+In case you haven't installed these packages, install them with `pip install ` + package name, e.g. `pip install python-docx`, or simply execute the batch file `install_dependencies.bat`.

 There are two modes: the translation mode and the picture mode.
 The translation mode inserts multilingual translation of the word in the cell in the upper right hand corner of a copybook page; the picture mode inserts the corresponding picture in that cell.
 The pictures are directly scraped from Yahoo image search after queries are sent to the search engine.